 Shuyan Wang, Ph.D.

 Dr. Shuyan Wang earned her doctoral degree in Instructional Technology at Ohio University in 2004.
-As a tenured Associate Professor at USM, Dr. Wang teaches both undergraduate and graduate courses in Instructional Technology programs.
+As an IT Professor at USM, Dr. Wang teaches both undergraduate and graduate courses in Instructional Technology programs.
 She is the advisor of undergraduate and graduate students.
-She is currently the Graduate Program Coordinator for the Master's program in Instructional Technology & Design.
 Her research interests include technology integration into teaching and learning, technology integration into EFL classroom, distance learning, e-learning, assessment, and electronic portfolios.

 Dr. Wang has large numbers of publications in the format of books, book chapters, research articles, and has conducted over 70 local, national, and international conference presentations.
 In addition, she was invited to give lectures and be the keynote speaker in various Chinese universities and international conferences since the summer of 2008, which provided her with the opportunity to exchange research ideas and teaching experiences with the experts in the field as well as establishing cooperative relationship internationally.

 Dr, Wang has been actively involved in several national and international academic associations as a member and/or a board member.
-She was the vice president and the president of the Society of International Chinese in Educational Technology (SICET).
+She was the vice president (2007, 2012 -2015) and the president (2008-2011) of the Society of International Chinese in Educational Technology (SICET) since 2007.
 She served as an editorial board member for the academic journals such as Journal of Visual Literacy and International Journal of Information & Communication.
-She has been the managing editor of the Journal of Educational Technology Development and Exchange sponsored by SICET since 2008.
+She has been the managing editor (2008-2012) and Associate Editor (2012 - present) of the Journal of Educational Technology Development and Exchange.
 Dr. Wang also served as a chair, facilitator, presider, proposal reviewer, and/or the conference chair at various national or international conferences.

 Dr. Shuyan Wang has recently published the following books: (1) Learning Experiences in Developing Electronic Portfolios: A Case Study; (2) Cases on E-Learning Management: Development and Implementation; (3) Cases on Formal and Informal E-Learning Environments: Opportunities and Practices; (4) Cases on Online Learning Communities and Beyond: Investigations and Applications; and (5) Technology Integration and Foundations for Effective Leadership.